 In a general sense, your allies are your supporters and your opponents are those people who are against your proposal for policy change.
 However, not all of your supporters will be interested in working with you.
 Some people are willing to give support but are not willing to join in actions.
 But some of the supporters will be interested in joining your advocacy initiative and would also be interested in taking credit for any successes.
-These latter individuals are the people whom we can really call 'allies' in advocacy.
+These individuals are the people whom we can call 'allies' in advocacy.

-Identification of allies: Advocacy for policy change is not possible through a single individuals or a lone organisation's effort.
+Identification of allies: Advocacy for policy change is not possible through a single individual or the effort of one organisation.
 Experience from many advocacy initiatives indicates that the joint efforts of several organisations and individuals are more likely to minimise risks, draw the attention of policy makers to key policy issues, and get the expected results.
-Therefore, it is your
+Therefore, it is your challenge to identify those who are interested in working with you for the same purpose.
+If you are able to work in coalitions, you will have the following advantages: